Art for Cancer Wellness

 💌 Questions?
 Please email art@kitstoheart.org.

-Six biweekly workshops starting in March, conducted virtually via Zoom.
+Monthly group workshops of 3 sessions each, starting in March and conducted virtually via Zoom.

 Ideal for adults currently undergoing cancer treatments and those who are within six months of treatments.